galawaydude/-JavaSockets/Readme.md

-JavaSockets is a simple, multi-threaded terminal based client-server chat application built in Java.
-This repository provides the source code for both the client and server applications, allowing users to establish a socket connection and exchange messages in a chat-like fashion.
-I've used concepts of sockets along with multithreading and blocking queues to achieve some additional functionality *(Presently this code, works by having the server and the client hosted on the same system i.e. local host)*.
+JavaSockets is a simple, rudimentary implementation of a cli based chat application with custom implemented message broker.